 Stars: Jessica Chastain, Joel Edgerton, Chris Pratt

-I don’t know if you like Osama Bin Laden or not 😂 but this movie tells us the story of how the CIA caught him.
-Whether you like him or not, you are definitely going to enjoy one of the best spy movies of all time with a manhunt script in it.
+I don’t know if you like Osama Bin Laden or not 😂 .
+But this movie tells us the story of how the CIA caught him.
+Whether you like him or not, you are definitely going to enjoy this movie.
+One of the best spy movies of all time with a manhunt script in it.

-It is advised you don’t view it as a factual event that happened, however, if you look at it from the movie point of view.
-It is hell of a thrilling ride that is awful and entertaining at the same time.
+As advised you don’t view it as a factual event that happened.
+However, if you look at it from the movie point of view.
+This piece of flick is a hell of a thrilling ride that is awful and entertaining at the same time.

-It is one of those films that pushes you a bit then pulls you right back into it, but never lets you off the hook.
-It has one of the best storylines and scripts to make an Oscar worthy movie, and the movie makers were able to make it that good.
+A film that pushes you a bit then pulls you right back into it but never lets you off the hook.
+One of the best storylines and scripts to make an Oscar-worthy movie.
+The moviemakers were able to make it that good.

 The Departed (2006)

 The first thing I should tell you about this movie is its cast.
 It is almost impossible to keep all those people in one room.
 Let alone make a whole movie out of it.